Black History Month

 Unfortunately, it seems that apart from an intentional effort otherwise, Black history is often lost in the mists of time.
 When we observe Black History Month, we give citizens of all races the opportunity to learn about a past and a people of which they may have little awareness.

 First, let’s briefly recount the advent of Black History Month.
 The original event took place in the USA under the name Negro History Week in 1926, which took place during the second week of February because it coincided with the birthdates of Frederick Douglass and Abraham Lincoln.

 Carter G. Woodson, a Harvard-trained historian is credited with the creation of Negro History Week.
 In 1976, the bicentennial of the United States, President Gerald R. Ford expanded the week into a full month.
-He said the country needed to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”Tags: History
+He said the country needed to “seize the opportunity to honour the too-often neglected accomplishments of black Americans in every area of endeavour throughout our history.”Tags: History